-But taking melatonin several hours before bedtime may give you better results.
+But taking a melatonin supplement several hours before bedtime may give you better results.

 Last night I had a chance to test this out.
 I was flying back to Ann Arbor from California, which meant I was losing 3 hours in my day.
 Normally I have a hard time shrinking my day by just one hour, as occurs when daylight savings time begins in the spring.
 I go around feeling logy and sleep-deprived for a couple days.
 Eastward travel across multiple time zones is even harder.
 Getting adjusted without sleeping pills is practically impossible!